Arry-eng/Arry-eng.github.io/About.md

 ﻿# Arry-eng.github.io
 - [Home](./README.md) - [About](./About.md) - [License](./LICENSE.md)
--
-# Crossroads of Curiosity: Tech, Cosmos, and Culture
+# Crossroads of Curiosity: Tech, Cosmos, and Culture ^[This description was thoughtfully crafted with the assistance of Copilot, an AI companion developed by Microsoft.
+Learn more about Copilot at this link: https://www.microsoft.com/en-us/copilot..]

 Step into a world of exploration, where diverse fields converge to spark curiosity and creativity.
 This site is a celebration of the boundless potential of interdisciplinary knowledge, offering insights and discoveries across a range of fascinating subjects.